 Often good response to eczema therapy in the beginning.
 If it exists longer, a good reason for an allergy test.

 Protein (protein) related contact eczema: Proteins (proteins) such as in latex, potato peel, baker’s flour or other foods can cause itching when touched.
 There is then an immediate itchy reaction.
 This is because after contact with these proteins, the substance histamine is immediately released into the skin.
 Due to the itching complaints, there is a tendency to friction and scratching.
 This in turn can lead to eczema on the hands.
 This form of hand eczema is quite rare.

 Is hand eczema contagious?
-Absolutely not!

 In general, hand eczema can be treated well if you treat it quickly and find out the cause.
 When in doubt, make an appointment with your doctor, allergist or dermatologist

 Sometimes your skin is irritated and you want to know if it might be from your own care products.
 One reliable trick is the ROAT test.